duongducanh/movies-frontend-exam/README.md

 ## 📄 License

-This project is for educational purposes as part of Elotus Frontend Examination.
+This project is for educational purposes as part of Frontend Examination.

----

-Made with ❤️ for Elotus Frontend Exam